 - Associating events with the logged in user requires that you instrument an identify call in code.

 If your website or application changes frequently, you will need to keep track of each change and update Visual Tagger events accordingly.
 In that situation, it can be beneficial for the engineering team to have the event tracking in code and update at the same time as changing how a feature work.

 Will using Visual Tagger impact my site or app’s performance?

 The Visual Tagger integration has negligible impact to your site’s performance, because it installs a single event handler that makes an asynchronous call to Segment when a tag’s event is invoked.

 However, adding a large number of tags to your site could potentially impact your site’s performance.
 To guard against this we limit the number of tags you can add using Visual Tagger to a maximum of 50.

 Does Visual Tagger work with dynamically generated elements or Single Page Applications?

 Yes.
 You can track dynamically generated elements like modals (for example) using the Visual Tagger.

-Does Visual Tagger have a data layer so that I can make use of data that’s not visually on the page?
+Does Visual Tagger have a data layer so that I can make use of data that’s not rendered on the page?

-Currently, only information that is visually present on the page will be available for use in the Visual Tagger.
+Currently, only information that is visually present on the page is available for use in the Visual Tagger.